donieypon/starterSpring/README.md

 # starterSpring
-Basic CRUD app using Spring and SpringBooT
+Basic CRUD app using Spring and SpringBoot